COVID-19 INFO: Our trips are interrupted until at least March 2021. Please send us a mail with your request!

 Toiletries and first aid kit

-- To make your a first aid kit, please find all information on Ifremont's website.
+• To make up a first aid kit, please find all relevant information on the Ifremmont website.

 Our guides use the following brands for their gear and you'll have the opportunity to test them during the trip: